project-open-data/project-open-data.github.io/schema.md

 **Cardinality** | (0,1)
 **Required** | No
 **Accepted Values** | String
-**Usage Notes** | Use to link a given dataset with its related IT Unique Investment Identifier.
+**Usage Notes** | Use to link a given dataset with its related IT Unique Investment Identifier, which can often be found in Exhibit 300 documents.
 **Example** |  `{"PrimaryITInvestmentUII":"123456"}`

 {: .table .table-striped}